Top 10 Neuromorphic Computing experts to follow

 Dr. Tobi Delbruck: As a professor at ETH Zurich, Delbruck’s expertise lies in sensory processing.
 He’s known for developing silicon retina devices that mimic the way human eyes process visual information, an essential component of neuromorphic systems.

-Dr. Jennifer Hasler: Based at the Georgia Institute of , Dr. Hasler's research encompasses large-scale integrated systems, including neuromorphic models.
+Dr. Jennifer Hasler: Based at the Georgia Institute of Technology, Dr. Hasler’s research encompasses large-scale integrated systems, including neuromorphic models.
 Her exploration of floating-gate circuits has paved the way for more adaptable neuromorphic systems.

-Dr. Narayan Srinivasa: As the Chief Scientist at Intel's Loihi project, Dr. Srinivasa's insights are crucial in driving of the most advanced neuromorphic research projects, aimed at developing brain-inspired hardware.
+Dr. Narayan Srinivasa: As the Chief Scientist at Intel’s Loihi project, Dr. Srinivasa’s insights are crucial in driving one of the most advanced neuromorphic research projects, aimed at developing brain-inspired hardware.

 Dr. Elisabetta Chicca: Working at Bielefeld University, Dr. Chicca is at the forefront of developing neuromorphic chips that can emulate synaptic plasticity—the brain’s ability to strengthen or weaken neural connections based on activity.

-Dr. Ryuji Yokoyama: Leading research at IBM's Almaden Research Center, Dr. Yokoyama's focus is on developing devices and systems that leverage the principles of neuromorphic engineering to create more energy-efficient and adaptive computing .
+Dr. Ryuji Yokoyama: Leading research at IBM’s Almaden Research Center, Dr. Yokoyama’s focus is on developing devices and systems that leverage the principles of neuromorphic engineering to create more energy-efficient and adaptive computing platforms.

 You are enjoying this content on Ian Khan's Blog.
 Ian Khan, AI Futurist and technology Expert, has been featured on CNN, Fox, BBC, Bloomberg, Forbes, Fast Company and many other global platforms.
 Ian is the author of the upcoming AI book "Quick Guide to Prompt Engineering," an explainer to how to get started with GenerativeAI Platforms, including ChatGPT and use them in your business.
 One of the most prominent Artificial Intelligence and emerging technology educators today, Ian, is on a mission of helping understand how to lead in the era of AI.
 Khan works with Top Tier organizations, associations, governments, think tanks and private and public sector entities to help with future leadership.
 Ian also created the Future Readiness Score, a KPI that is used to measure how future-ready your organization is.
 Subscribe to Ians Top Trends Newsletter Here